oracle/coherence-operator/docs/prometheusoperator.md

 If the Coherence helm chart parameter `store.metrics.ssl.enabled` is `true`, additionally add `endpoints.scheme` value of `https` to `coherence-service-monitor.yaml` fragment.

-Note that there are a number of Coherence Grafana dashboards bundled in the coherence-operator under dashboards.
-While Grafana will have to be configured to the location of your prometheus datasource, one can still take advantage of these Coherence dashboards by extracting them from the coherence-operator helm chart.

 ## Troubleshooting